10 Days expedition

 • Neck warmer, buff, or balaclava

-(*) We can rent you the boots; If needing these please let us know when you register.
-Please also give us your boot size.
+(*) We can rent you the boots; If needing these, please let us know when you register.
+Also, give us your boot size.

 Please make sure you have all requested equipment, let us konw if you need advice for buying or renting